About The Club

 Years later, Sid Williams recalled the great effort it took to access Mt Becher from the Valley during the early days of the club.
 After crossing a floating bridge near Bevan, it was a 15 km hike to the cabin since snowshoes and skis were not yet popular.
 Often, members would trudge up the mountain in deep snow, spelling each other off as they ploughed through the drifts.

-Ruth Masters, CDMC’s eldest member until her passing on Nov.
+Ruth Masters, was CDMC’s eldest member until her passing on Nov.
 7, 2017.
 A commemoration of her life is provided here.
 She joined the club in the late 1930’s during a time when the local mountains were attracting interest from all over the Island.
 Telemark skiing started to have an impact and in 1938 CDMC held the first Vancouver Island ski meet – Mt Becher was known for having the only terrain on the BC coast where 60 m jumps were possible.

 Melda Buchanan, a long-time member of CDMC and also a staunch supporter of the environment, is remembered in Seal Bay Park with both a monument and geological feature In 2009, CDMC considered contributing funds towards the writing of her biography.

-Over eighty years later, the club continues to develop, improve, and maintain trails throughout the district.
-In the 1960’s, CDMC made up many directional signs for the Forbidden Plateau area, thanks in part to Ruth’s talents and these can still be seen today.
+Over ninety years later, the club continues to develop, improve, and maintain trails throughout the area.
+In the 1960’s, CDMC made many directional signs for the Forbidden Plateau area, thanks in part to Ruth’s talents, and these can still be seen today.
 Also, the club has placed cairn signs on the summits of many Strathcona Park mountains.
 For its Millennium Project in 2000, the club built nine tent platforms at the Lake Helen MacKenzie campsite in Strathcona Park.
 For it’s 90th year celebration, the CDMC took part in building the Croteau Lake Yurt deck and host platform for and in conjunction with BC Parks.

 Many of CDMC’s early members have been memorialized with local features bearing their names and other members have been accredited with first ascents of Vancouver Island peaks.
 These early pioneers of our club were instrumental in instilling a mountain spirit in the Comox Valley that still exists to this day.
 Some of this can be attributed to our many active elders, that had the torch passed to them and who now continue to lead the way (for CDMC) into the 21st Century.

-Read the Adventures With Don Apps by Otto Winning here: Adventures_With_Don_Apps_By_Otto_Winnig_2011
+Read the Adventures With Don Apps by Otto Winnig here: Adventures_With_Don_Apps_By_Otto_Winnig_2011

 Since it was founded in 1928, CDMC has had 4 different badges.
 The latest badge, introduced in 2018 depicts the iconic Comox Glacier.